MohamadMoheb/biso/README.md

 # Biso

-A cat playground app - creatures, laser, and feather wand modes built for feline attention.
+A cat playground app — creatures and laser modes built for feline attention.

 ## Run